Yet More Dialectical Dogma

 Some Marxists are doubtful about the usefulness of dialectics, especially when applied to the natural sciences.
 This book ought to convince those doubters.
 The authors show the necessity of applying a dialectical materialist method in science if we want to gain a full understanding of the world.
 They argue for "a dialectical emphasis on wholeness, connection and context, change, historicity, contradiction, irregularity, asymmetry, and the multiplicity of levels of phenomena, as a refreshing counterweight to the prevailing reductionism."

-Now, Biology might or might not need to appeal to ideas of "wholeness, connection, context, and change", but if it does, then dialectics is such a poor theory it would not make the reserve list of likely contenders.
+Now, Biology might or might not need to appeal to ideas of "wholeness, connection, context, and change", but if it does, then dialectics is such a poor theory it wouldn't make the bottom of the reserve list of likely candidates.
 In terms of "wholeness and connection", Mereology, for example, beats dialectics into a cocked hat.

-Moreover, with respect to "change", ordinary language wins hands down every time.
-This is because practically every verb, adverb and adjective attests to the fact that in English alone we have countless thousands of words all capable of describing and thus explaining every conceivable form of change, in almost limitless detail.
-So, we do not need the obscure language of dialectics -- invented by Hegel to fix something that was not broken -- to help us account for it.
+Moreover, with respect to "change", ordinary language also wins hands down every time.
+That is because practically every verb, adverb and adjective attests to the fact that in English alone we have countless thousands of words all capable of describing and thus explaining every conceivable form of change, in almost limitless detail.
+So, we don't need the obscure language invented by Hegel to fix something that wasn't broken.

 In that case, it is high time we ditched this theory, which history has already refuted, and allowed Historical Materialism itself -- cleared of all that useless Hegelian jargon -- to be developed scientifically.